InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

   1. define decoupling scope and prefferred decoupling methods,
   1. develop automated testing protection
   1. document usage of modules.
+  1. introduce semantic versioning
+  1. use a dependency management software such as pip, nuget, npm
 * More information and techniques are available from the book **Working Effectively with Legacy Code** by Michael Feathers and **Refactoring: Improving the Design of Existing Code** by Martin Fowler

 ## Resulting Context